exu/go-workshops/000-intro/README.md

 - Garbage Collected
 - Strong types
 - Functions as first class citizens
-- Object Oriented (but without inheritance)
+- Object Oriented (but without inheritance and classes)

 ## Why it's worth of your time?